-This plan highlights our shared awareness of the industry as stewards of the communities, the arts and culture and the environmental recourses that make Oregon special.
-It's a call for innovation, inclusion and outreach to rural, secluded destinations and marginalized communities.
-It's about supporting Oregon's tourism product and experiences and ensuring the resilience, enhancement and preservation of them; sharing the diverse stories of all Oregon's people and places.
+This plan highlights our shared awareness of the industry as stewards of the communities and environmental resources that make Oregon special.
+It's a call for innovation, inclusion and outreach to rural and secluded destinations.
+It's about supporting year-round experiences and ensuring the resilience and preservation of the places we love to love and sharing the stories of Oregon's people and places.
 We bring our passion for bold long-term visions and solutions while remaining humble, nimble and focused on the priorities called out in this plan.
 We need to think big, stay focused and continue to build strong partnerships.

-This plan embraces new and daring ways to empower Oregon's tourism industry and addresses the need for longer, developmental, adaptive approaches to optimize the tourism industry for statewide economic impact now, and a hundred years from now.
+This plan embraces new and daring ways to empower Oregon's tourism industry and address the need for longer, developmental, adaptive approaches to optimize the tourism industry for statewide economic impact now, and a hundred years from now.
 All while keeping the giddy exuberance that comes with exploring Oregon for the first or fiftieth time.
 It is with all this that we are welcoming the adventure ahead of us.